llsoftsec/llsoftsecbook/book.md

 can therefore be controlled with the same stack buffer overflow that is used to modify the address.

+### Return-oriented programming

 Return-to-libc attacks restrict an attacker to whole library functions.
-While this can lead to powerful attacks, it has also been demonstrated that it is possible to achieve arbitrary computation by combining a number of short instruction sequences known as **gadgets**\index{gadget}.
-In return-oriented programming (ROP)\index{return-oriented programming (ROP)} [@Shacham2007], In ROP, each gadget performs a simple operation, for example setting a register, then pops a return address from the stack and returns to it.
-The attacker constructs a fake call stack (often called a ROP chain) which ensures a number of gadgets are executed one after another, in order to perform a more complex operation.
+While this can lead to powerful attacks, it has also been demonstrated that it is possible to achieve arbitrary computation by combining a number of short instruction sequences ending in indirect control transfer instructions, known as **gadgets**\index{gadget}.
+The indirect control transfer instructions make it easy for an attacker to execute gadgets one after another, by controlling the memory or register that provides each control transfer instruction's target.

+In return-oriented programming (ROP)\index{return-oriented programming (ROP)}
+[@Shacham2007], each gadget performs a simple operation, for example setting a register, then pops a return address from the stack and returns to it.
+The attacker constructs a fake call stack (often called a ROP chain\index{ROP chain}) which ensures a number of gadgets are executed one after another, in order to perform a more complex operation.

-This will hopefully become more clear with an example: a ROP chain for AArch64 that starts a shell, by calling `execve` with `"/bin/sh"` as an argument.
-The prototype of the `execve` library function, which wraps the exec system call , is:
+This will hopefully become more clear with an example: a ROP chain for AArch64 Linux that starts a shell, by calling `execve` with `"/bin/sh"` as an argument.
+[The prototype of the `execve` library function](https://man7.org/linux/man-pages/man2/execve.2.html), which wraps the exec system call, is:

 ```
   int execve(const char *pathname, char *const argv[],